thschrapel/CppCoreGuidelines/CppCoreGuidelines.md

     void sort(Sortable&);      // Best (assuming support for concepts): "The parameter is Sortable"

 The shorter versions better match the way we speak.
 Note that many templates don't need to use the `template` keyword.
+   // ???
+Couldn't we have something like Swifts's 'Some' to state the differene between an (abstract) interface and a template
+   // ??? parameter?
+   // void sort(Some Sortable&);

 ##### Note